Air Conditioner Repair Checklist

 - The first step is examining your air filter.
 Buy a new one if it’s dusty.

-- Then check the registers are clear throughout your residence.
+- Make sure the registers are open throughout your residence.

 - If you’re still not experiencing sufficient chilled air, you should have your duct system examined by a expert like Halverson Brothers Inc. Your duct system may need to be serviced or hooked up again in difficult spots like your attic, basement or crawl space.